cplusplus/concurrency-ts/concurrency.2.md

 future, the  returned future throws the same exception as the outer future.
 This is the case because the  inner future didn't exit.

-*Returns:* a future of type `R2`.
+*Returns:* A future of type `R2`.
 The result of the inner future is moved out (`shared_future` is copied out)  and stored in the shared state of the returned future when it is ready or the result of the inner future  throws an exception.